Borisfer/VIPR-Vectorial-Phase-Retrieval-for-microscopy/README.md

 # General guidelines:

 •       As this code is aimed at being general, we cannot define metrics for centering\cropping in advance.
-        Thus: you need to create a centered z-stack - has to be square and we recommend an odd grid size.
+        Thus: you need to create a centered z-stack (saved as a single z-stack) *has to be square and we recommend an odd grid size.*

 •	Evaluation and testing was done on a laptop with I7 8750H CPU and NVIDIA GeForce 2070RTX.